fabiana2611/fabiana2611.github.io/_posts/2022/mar22/2022-03-03-git-rebase.md

   <img src="/img/infra/git/rebase2.png"/>
 </center></p>

-<p style="text-align: justify;">Now is an example where the tree can be a messy even use rebase.
+<p style="text-align: justify;">Now the next image show an example where the tree can be a messy even use rebase.
 The example use a shared feature branch, do a rebase locally and push it.
 In this case, the rebase was possible doing a pull first (implicit merge).
 The example continue doing commit in master, rebase again and push.</p>

 <p><center>
   <img src="/img/infra/git/rebase3.png" />